piotrpotrac/CreditCard/README.md

 more infos (https://create-react-app.dev/docs/available-scripts/)

+- `npm run prettier`

+Prettier is an opinionated code formatter with support for:
+-JavaScript (including experimental features) -TypeScript
+-CSS, Less, and SCSS
+-HTML
+-JSON

+It removes all original styling\* and ensures that all outputted code conforms to a consistent style.
+(See this blog post).

+By defaul this command formate only a src folder.

+More info about prettier ( https://prettier.io/ )

 # The challenge

 Users should be able to:

-- Fill in the form and see the card details update in real-time
+- Fill in the form and see the card details update after subbmit form in real-time
 - Receive error messages when the form is submitted if:
   - Any input field is empty
   - The card number, expiry date, or CVC fields are in the wrong format
-- View the optimal layout depending on their device's screen size
+- View the optimal layout depending on their device's screen size (view for 2 screens)
 - See hover, active, and focus states for interactive elements on the page

 # Links